cmouse/pdns-v6-autorev/README.md

 DNSSEC
 ------

 To enable DNSSEC you need to first run secure-zone and then set-nsec3 with narrow.
-Only NSEC3 narrow is supported.
+Only NSEC3 narrow is supported for forward zones, you can use NSEC/NSEC3 non-narrow for reverse zones.

 Support
 -------